-Amy has received fellowships from the American Academy of Arts and Letters (the 2016 Goddard Lieberson Fellowship), American-Scandinavian Foundation, Howard Foundation and John S. Guggenheim Foundation.
-She received a Fromm Music Foundation Commission to write a piece for the JACK Quartet.
-An avid proponent of contemporary music, she served as Assistant Director of June In Buffalo, Director of New Music Northwestern, and is currently on the artistic boards of the Pittsburgh-based concert series, Music on the Edge, and the Yvar Mikhashoff Trust for New Music.
-She recently became the Artistic Director and Composer-in-Residence of the New Music on the Point festival in Vermont.
+Amy has received fellowships from the American Academy of Arts and Letters (Goddard Lieberson Fellowship), American-Scandinavian Foundation, Howard Foundation, John S. Guggenheim Foundation and MacDowell.
+She received a Fromm Music Foundation Commission to write Richter Textures for the JACK Quartet and a Koussevitsky Foundation commission for soprano Tony Arnold and the JACK Quartet.
+An avid proponent of contemporary music, she served as Assistant Director of June In Buffalo, Director of New Music Northwestern, and is currently on the artistic boards of the Pittsburgh-based concert series, Music on the Edge, the Amphion Foundation and the Yvar Mikhashoff Trust for New Music.
+She has been the Artistic Director of the New Music On The Point festival in Vermont since 2015.

 DOWNLOAD CONCERT BIO Amy bio